 Unless you have some seriously strong willpower, digging out a bumpy blemish can be one of life's most satisfying (and, let's face it, gross) habits.
 But, knowing when to quit could be the difference between a temporary imperfection and a life-long lesion.
 “Excessive picking can lead to a trauma of the skin which could result in infection and permanent scarring,” Leonard tells us.

 Touching our face is often deemed the cardinal sin of skincare.
 This is because not only does it pass bacteria from our hands to our skin, but it could also lead to “hypo-pigmentation, hyperpigmentation and damage to the hair follicles (if you pick the skin on your head),” Goldfaden says.
 “This can cause permanent scarring to the follicles, and the hair may not grow back.
 Although our skin is constantly repairing itself as cells turn over and new ones get created, excessive scarring leads to the production of melanin and then eventually dark spots, scarring, and the aforementioned hyperpigmentation.”

 What's the Treatment?

-Similarly to trichotillomania (compulsive hair-pulling), hypnotherapy, reflexology, and meditation have all proven to be effective in the quest to manage the condition.
-But recognizing the triggers is the first step to getting a handle on dermatillomania.
-“Focusing on stress relief, relaxation, and mindfulness is a good place to start,” says Dr. Leonard.
+Similarly to trichotillomania (compulsive hair-pulling), hypnotherapy, reflexology, and meditation have all been proposed in the quest to manage the condition.
+But recognizing the triggers is the first step to getting a handle on dermatillomania: “Focusing on stress relief, relaxation, and mindfulness is a good place to start,” says Leonard.
 “CBT (cognitive behavioral therapy) can be particularly useful if the skin picking is carried out as a conditioned response to a specific situation or event.
 The triggers that lead to the skin picking are often not known by the individual and CBT helps to raise awareness of what these triggers could be.”